rackn/digitalrebar-ux/README.md

 4. `bower install`

+### Create a certificate

+1.  generate server.pem with the following command:

+    * `openssl req -new -x509 -keyout server.pem -out server.pem -days 365 -nodes`

+2. place `server.pem` in the same location as `simple-https.py`

 ### See it in action

 1. `cd /path/to/dir/`

-2. `python -m SimpleHTTPServer 8000`
+2. `python simple-https.py`

-3. Open `localhost:8000` in any browser
+3. Open `localhost:4443` in any browser